 The ride starts in Apple Valley, MN, a southern suburb of the Twin Cities of Minneapolis/St. Paul, and quickly takes you out of town onto quiet roads through rolling farmland (and yes, you might see a cow or two!) with stretches through some forested areas near Lake Byllesby toward the first control at Cannon Falls.
 From there we head toward Wisconsin with a series of climbs and rollers that are rewarded with “forever views” as you pass through the 'high plains'.
 You’ll cross the Mississippi at Red Wing where you’ll then do a lengthy cruise along Lake Pepin which is a naturally occurring lake created by the backup of water behind sedimentary deposits of the Chippewa River delta.
 “Ol’ Man River” backs up and slows down there into the largest lake on the entire river.
 The locally well known Maiden Rock climb along this stretch will remind you of the challenges ahead.

-Leaving the control in Pepin, you’ll head north to Elmwood then south to Alma before working your way eastward toward Black River Falls and a well-earned rest at the first overnight.
+Leaving the control in Pepin, you’ll head north to Elmwood then south through Durand to a special control at a classic small town Wisconsin bar in Tell, where you can enjoy some good rando food and beverages.
+From here you'll work your way eastward toward Black River Falls and a well-earned rest at the first overnight.
 Your registration includes overnights in hotels along the way, dinner and breakfast and progressive bag drops so all you need to do when you get to an overnight is shower, eat and sleep!
-Day two and most of day three are deep in the Driftless region of SW Wisconsin.
+Day two and most of day three will be spent deep in the Driftless region of SW Wisconsin.

 OK, what’s this Driftless stuff?
 Briefly, in the last ice age, retreating glaciers left behind silt, clay and boulders called “drift”.
 The glaciers didn’t make it this far South so the resulting area is “driftless” – get it?
 But the real benefit to randonneurs is an area of beautiful hills carved by rivers into coulees that generally drain toward the Mississippi River.
 You’ll get to experience all this first hand with challenging climbs up to ridge-tops and long sections through quiet river valleys.

-From Viroqua you’ll head back toward your second crossing of the Mississippi at Bluff Siding/Winona.
-One of the things the locals know is that any time you cross the river your next move is “up” as you climb the bluffs around the river and this is definitely the case coming out of Winona which is where your third and final overnight is located.
+From Viroqua you’ll head back toward your second crossing of the Mississippi at Bluff Siding, then into Winona which is where your third and final overnight is located.

 Leaving Red Wing on the Cannon Valley State Bicycle Trail will be a relaxing, gentle way to ease out of the Mississippi River Valley for the last time.
-After the final route control in Cannon Falls, a short, fairly flat cruise will get you back to Apple Valley and the finish line!
+After the final route control in Cannon Falls, a short, fairly flat cruise will get you back to Apple Valley and the welcoming committee.

 High level Coulee Challenge 1200k route map